tonethar/IGME-235-Shared/tutorial/HW-gif-finder-lab.md

 - #17 - update the `#status` &lt;div>

 ## IX. <a id="section9">Wrap up
 - Looks like you are done with most of the coding!
-Congratulations on your typing! ***Bring it with you to Lab (if you have in-person Lab, see below).***
+Congratulations on your typing! ***Bring it with you (next week) to Lab (if you have in-person Lab... see below).***
 - There are a lot of new concepts in this exercise - please review the [10 - Web Services](web-apps-10.md) chapter, this page and all of the GIF Finder code to be sure you understand everything.
 If you don't understand something, please be prepared to ask questions about it in class (or on Slack)!

 ## X. <a id="section10">In-Lab Portion
-***We will discuss and implement the following tasks in the GIF Finder Follow-up Video.
-If you attend lab in-person, you may go ahead and try to do everything in advance if you wish...
-If you do, you can spend the next lab working on the more advanced/optional challenges, extra credit exercises, and/or researching what you'll do for Project 2.***
+***We will discuss and implement the following tasks in next week's GIF Finder Follow-up Video.
+If you attend lab in-person, you may go ahead and try to do everything in advance (following the video) if you wish...
+If you do, you can spend some of next week's lab time working on the more advanced/optional challenges, extra credit exercises, and/or researching what you'll do for Project 2.***
 1. Write JS that utilizes the `rating` property of each result by displaying it for each GIF.
 You can use `.toUpperCase()` to capitalize each rating (see example screenshot below).
 1. This HTML page is now a kluge of quite a bit of HTML, CSS, and JavaScript.
 We need to clean it up by moving the JS code and CSS into different files - "separation of concern" is the term for this.
 	- Move all of your CSS to a **styles/main.css** file and link to it.
 Note: You will need to slightly change the `url` of the &lt;header> background image rule to keep things working.
 	- Move all of your JavaScript to a **js/main.js** file and link to it.
 	- Your HTML file should now consist of only HTML - see the screenshot below.
  	- Verify that everything still works.
 1. Improve the CSS styling of this page (which shouldn't be too hard).
 See the screenshot below as an example of what you could do.
+You'll be expected to implement a layout that uses CSS Grid which you'll see in next week's "Follow-Up" video.
 1. (**optional**) Did you notice **spinner.gif** in the start images?
 Go ahead and show it when the user starts a search, and hide it when a search has completed.
 Maybe put it in the `#status` &lt;div>

-- You will be expected to submit your finished version to the GIF Finder Assignment on myCourses by its due date.
+- You will be expected to submit your finished version to the GIF Finder Assignment on myCourses by its due date (NEXT WEEK).

 #### A. Results that display a rating for each GIF
 ![Web Page](_images/gif-finder-15.jpg)